bz-pepite/vite-issue-sourcemaps/readme.md

 the sourcemaps in
 `my-packages/component-lib/dist/component-lib.es.js.map` seem to be coherent with the file `my-packages/component-lib/dist/component-lib.es.js`

-But the sourcemaps served by the dev server of "my-app" seem to be coherent with the modified file `component-lib.es.js` served by the dev server.
+But the sourcemaps served by the dev server of "my-app" seem to be not coherent with the modified file `component-lib.es.js` served by the dev server.